 Having a high-limit authorized user tradeline does not automatically guarantee that you will get approved for your own high-limit credit card.
 Most banks that offer credit cards will typically also consider your income, expenses, credit score, and possibly several other factors relating to your ability to repay debt in order to make a decision on whether or not they are willing to extend credit.

 Buying tradelines is not credit repair.
 Credit repair seeks to correct inaccurate items on your credit report.
 If you have inaccurate items on your credit report, you definitely want to get those items removed.
 While credit repair is typically associated with removing items from your credit report, buying tradelines adds information to your credit report.
-For more on the differences between credit repair and tradelines and how they can work together, read our blog on credit repair vs. tradelines.
+Credit repair and tradelines work best together, as you can see in our Credit Repair vs. Tradelines infographic and our article on The Future of Credit Repair and Tradelines.

 It is possible that some banks will not work with a person if they have filed bankruptcy with that bank.
 They may be in a sort of “blacklisted” status with that bank.
 This can also apply to authorized user positions.